Scleral Lenses & Specialty Lenses in Vaughan and Scarborough, ON

-For dry eye, scleral lenses is a suitable option.
+For dry eye, scleral lenses are a suitable option.
 The lens vaults over the cornea and constantly holds a fluid reservoir to bathe the cornea to provide comfort for people who otherwise could not tolerate contact lens wear.

 What are the benefits of using specialty contact lenses?

 - Sharper vision compared to soft contact lenses